Gaucher Disease

 Key Mechanisms

-- Gaucher disease results from a deficiency of the lysosomal enzyme glucocerebrosidase, leading to accumulation of glucocerebroside in macrophages.
+Deficiency of the lysosomal enzyme glucocerebrosidase leads to accumulation of glucocerebroside within macrophages.

 | Involvement | Details |